openequella/openEQUELLA/CONTRIBUTING.md

 Once you have an instance running, make sure you create a database with a user for access:

     CREATE DATABASE equella;
-    CREATE USER euqellauser WITH PASSWORD 'password';
+    CREATE USER equellauser WITH PASSWORD 'password';
-    GRANT ALL PRIVILEGES ON DATABASE "equella" to euqellauser;
+    GRANT ALL PRIVILEGES ON DATABASE "equella" to equellauser;

 ### Install build-essential